Twin Perspectives

 The company has been running for 25 years and employs experienced pilots and ground staff; all facts I found very reassuring before our flight.
 As we were on our own tour, our flight was pre-arranged through Intrepid Travel, but you can book individually here.

-We decided to opt for the company’s ‘deluxe’ programme, which included:
+We decided to opt for the company’s ‘deluxe’ hot air ballooning package, which included:

 • Transfers to and from your hotel